 Pause right here.

 This is what extreme stress feels like.
-It can be crushing you, day after day, and you feel you have no recourse to change it.
+It can be crushing you, day after day, and you feel you have no recourse to change it – just like I had no way to change the direction or movement of that mule as we got closer to the washed out path we would have to jump!

-I’ve written an ebook with this story and more about how we can learn How to Manage Stress: God’s Prescription for Turning Stress into Rest.
+I’ve written a book with this story and more about how we can learn How to Manage Stress: God’s Prescription for Turning Stress into Rest.
 God has a plan to help us through our long term stress, if we will listen and obey.

 The stress I felt on the mule that day high up in the mountains of Ethiopia was a short-term stress – one that is handled best by a quick cry heavenward!